thelowprokill/python_chess/README.md

 ## first time set up...
 python3 crypto.py
 \# this generates the key for saving a loading
+$mv new_key.py key.py
+\# this is to prevent accidentally overwriting the key.

 ## start the game
 python3 game_text.py<br />